JortSiemes/JNM-Premaster/Vakken/Wetenschapsfilosofie/Tentamenstof.md

 ### 5. Denken over geschiedenis

-**Hempel**: Causale samenhang door middel van wetmatigheden Deductive-nomological model:
+**Hempel**: Causale samenhang door middel van wetmatigheden Deductive-nomological model: When A happens B will happen (repeatable)

 **Hegel & Marx**: logische samenhang door middel van dialectiek
 Collingwood: logische samenhang van handelingen en de redenen voor die handelingen
 White: narratieve samenhang door middel van een veelheid aan vertelstructuren

-Hegel: to understand something, you have to know its history.
+**Hegel**: to understand something, you have to know its history. most influential GWF Hegel, he completely agreed that nobody can escape from his own time.
+Philosophy is its own time captured in thought beliefs in patterns in history, describe an clarify these laws in history (every stage is unique, why do these stages follow each other)
+Societies underlying concepts =
+History of Politics: (logical development of freedom) 1, lawlessness without states (not really freedom)
+2, strict hierarchical states ()
+3, democracy/rechtsstaat

 Kant: enlightenment is to become a mature person, ability to use own understanding (think for yourself)